 Fortunately, heat pumps can be engineered to offer combined heating and cooling, or even just cooling, adding further flexibility to these systems.
 In climates where the water temperature can naturally be uncomfortably high, being able to maintain a constant refreshing temperature can be the ideal solution.

-When we offer a client a solution, the can be sure they are receiving the best pool heating solution for their needs.
-We take the time to really understand your requirements, from the smallest residentials pool heating to a major commercial installation….Read more
+When we offer a client a solution, they can be sure they are receiving the best pool heating solution for their needs.
+We take the time to really understand your requirements, from the smallest residential pool to a major commercial installations….Read more

-At Rheem, we understand Australia’s diverse climate and how this underpins the pool heating requirements of every client we work with.
+At Rheem Thermal, we understand Australia’s diverse climate and how this underpins the pool heating requirements of every client we work with.
 A public pool heating system in Melbourne will face a completely different installation requirement to a residential pool heating solution on the Gold Coast…Read more

-Rheem aren’t just another pool heating company.
-Our expertise and advice will ensure you get the right product for your needs – one that is specifically tailored to your location and requirements, and which is backed by our years of excellece within the industry…Read more
+Rheem Thermal aren’t just another pool heating company.
+Our expertise and advice will ensure you get the right product for your needs – one that is specifically tailored to your location and requirements, and which is backed by our years of excellence within the industry…Read more

-Rheem is a specialist in pool heating with over 60 years experience as a manufacturer of both gas and heat pumps.
+Rheem Thermal is a specialist in pool heating with over 60 years experience as a manufacturer of both gas and heat pump pool & spa heaters.

-Our expertise doesn’t stop at pool heating, at Rheem we can also provide heat pump solutions that match the needs of any organisation.
+Our expertise doesn’t stop at pool heating, at Rheem Thermal we can also provide hot water heat pump and gas heater solutions that match the needs of any organisation.

-We have the specialist expertise to provide water heating solutions to match the needs of any organisation.
+We have the specialist expertise to provide mechanical heating solutions to match the needs of any organisation.

-Rheem can offer a range of expertise to help with specialty applications like aquaculture, hydronic heating and elite sports.
+Rheem Thermal can offer a range of expertise to help with specialty applications like aquaculture and elite sports facilities.